pranav-chakote/tryhackme-soc-labs/splunk-spl-fundamentals/README.md

 # 🔐 SOC Analyst Relevance

-Splunk and SPL are important for SOC analysts because security teams regularly need to:
+SPL is an important skill for SOC analysts because SIEM platforms such as Splunk are used to investigate and analyze security events.

-- Search through large volumes of logs
-- Investigate security events
+The skills practiced in this lab are relevant to:

+- Log analysis
+- Event investigation
+- Security monitoring
+- Threat hunting
+- Data filtering
-- Filter suspicious activity
+- Identifying suspicious activity
-- Analyze user and process activity
+- Event aggregation
-- Identify patterns in security data
+- Security data visualization
-- Count and aggregate security events
-- Investigate endpoint activity
-- Create dashboards and visualizations

-These skills provide a foundation for working with SIEM platforms and performing security monitoring and incident investigation.

 ---

 # 🎓 Lab Completion

-The Splunk lab was successfully completed.
+The TryHackMe lab was successfully completed.

-**Completion Details:**
+**Lab Completion:**

-- Tasks Completed: **8**
+- ✅ Tasks Completed: 8
-- Points Earned: **152**
+- 🏆 Points Earned: 152

-### Screenshot

 ![Room Completed](screenshots/14_room-completed.png)